bax25/Portfolio/README.md

 # Machine Learning Portfolio

 Welcome to my portfolio!
-This repository contains a collection of projects showcasing my skills in Natural Language Processing and Computer Vision.
+This repository contains a collection of projects.

 ---